India-China standoff: Positives emerge, but we are still several weeks away from a resolution

 Region and made a show of strength in the Aksai Chin area.

 The official cited above says that the agreements during the talks must be translated to the ground at any cost.
-With such a build up, if the the resolutions do not translate to the ground, then a military accident could not be ruled out.
+With such a build up, if the resolutions do not translate to the ground, then a military accident could not be ruled out.

 We need to keep talking and ensure that it is fruitful, the officer said while adding that as per the Indian Intelligence assessment, the Chinese have hardly moved as per the de-escalation rules laid down during the talks that were held on June 6.